What is the Ohio Geographically Referenced Information Program (OGRIP)?

 Contact the OGRIP Office to request a calendar of Council, Forum, and task force meeting dates, along with background information about the current work being done by the organization.
 Then, feel welcome to attend any meeting of interest.

 OGRIP is a two-tiered organization, composed of a Council and a Forum.
-It also includes an Administrative Work Group consisting of officers from the Forum and elected at-large members.
+It also includes an Administrative Work Group consisting of members of the Forum.

 The Governor-appointed Council serves as a policy body for OGRIP, overseeing the bylaws, rules, procedures and financial affairs.
 It consists of the Directors, or their designees, of the departments of Administrative Services, Transportation and Natural Resources and the Ohio Environmental Protection Agency, and three at-large representatives from local government, universities and utilities.